Tunable coupling of widely separated superconducting qubits: A possible application towards a modular quantum device: entanglement operations on qubits housed in nearby modules

-In practical implementations, compared with the original coupling scheme \cite{Zhao2021}, one may expect that besides the decoherence processes of the qubit and the tunable bus, the difficulties to face with the present scheme depend on one additional limitation, i.e., the resonator decay process.
-Figure ~\ref{fig4} shows the CZ gate error versus the quality factor (Q) of the resonator.
-One can find that CZ gate errors below $0.01$ can be achieved with the resonator quality factor exceeding $5\times10^{3}$.
-Given the state-of-the-art results, planar superconducting CPW resonators with internal quality factors above $10^{6}$ have been demonstrated \cite{Megrant2012,Calusine2018,Gao2021}.
-Therefore, the result shown in Fig. ~\ref{fig4} suggests that with current technologies, the gate error from the resonator decay process is promising to be pushed below $0.001$.
+where $d$ denotes the dimension of the computational subspace of the system, $L_{1}$ represents the leakage of the gate operation, and $F_{p}$ is the process fidelity of the implemented CZ gate.
+The process fidelity $F_{p}$ can be obtained by numerically performing quantum process tomography of the implemented CZ gate based on the master equation given in Eq.~(\ref{eq3}).
+Similarly, the leakage $L_{1}$ can be obtained by solving the master equation with the system initialized in different computational states \cite{Wood2018}.

-Overall, it seems clear from the above discussion that the longer-range tunable coupling scheme is promising to realize a modular quantum device with high-fidelity entanglement gate operations among modules and a desired physical isolation between qubit modules.
+Figure~\ref{fig4} shows the CZ gate error $1-F$ versus the internal quality factor of the resonator. one can find that sub-100-ns CZ gates with gate errors below $0.01$ ($0.001$) can be achieved with the resonator internal quality factor exceeding $5\times10^{3}$ ($5\times10^{4}$).
+Given the state-of-the-art results, planar superconducting CPW resonators with internal quality factors above $10^{6}$ have been demonstrated \cite{Megrant2012,Calusine2018,Gao2022}.
+Therefore, the result shown in Fig.~\ref{fig4} suggests that with current technologies, the gate error from the resonator decay process is promising to be pushed below $0.001$.